-Setting health and fitness goals gives you direction and allows you to measure your progress.
-However, if you’re just starting out on a health program, you don’t need to be too rigid with your goal setting.
+You may have heard about SMART goals (read about them here).
+They have their place in sport and fitness training, but if you’re just starting out on a health program, you don’t need to be too rigid with your goal setting.
 It will take time to settle into new healthier habits and to understand better what goals are realistic and achievable.
 So start with some broad health and fitness goals and outline plans of how to achieve them.
 You’ll be able to refine your goals as you look back and reflect on what you’ve achieved.
-The fitness goal planner worksheets will help you to do this.
+The worksheets will help you to do this.

 Your goals may change as you progress.
 Some people start running to lose a bit of weight and end up running marathons!
 But a good starting point is to have some goals that are reasonably achievable in the short term.
 Once you have some outline goals, break them down into smaller, more manageable goals.
 For example, your overall goals might be to lose 20lb and be able to run 5 miles.
 But your initial weekly goal doesn’t even necessarily need to be to lose weight or run at all.
 It could be to eat more vegetables and go for a 10 minute walk each day.

-How to use the fitness goal planner
+How to use the worksheets

 These are for general planning:

-- What weight you would like to be
+What weight you would like to be

-- What changes you want to make to your diet
+What changes you want to make to your diet

-- How you’re going to increase your activity levels
+How you’re going to increase your activity levels

-- When you’re going to have relaxation time
+When you’re going to have relaxation time

-- How you’ll stay motivated to achieve your fitness goals
+How you’ll stay motivated to achieve your fitness goals